-Rapid City presently has a classified rating for PM{10} compliance for the area within the Rapid City Three Mile Limit.
-However, there have been past violations of the PM{10} National Ambient Air Quality Standard set by the U.S. Environmental Protection Agency (EPA) within the Rapid City Air Quality Control Area (also referred to as the Three Mile Limit or that area three miles wide extending in an outward direction from the corporate limits of Rapid City).
+Rapid City is presently unclassified for PM{10} , as there have been past exceedances of the PM{10} National Ambient Air Quality Standard set by the U.S. Environmental Protection Agency (EPA) within the Rapid City Air Quality Control Zone (please refer to page 1, Section 1.02 of the attached Pennington County Air Quality Ordinance for a description of the Air Quality Control Zone).
 The City of Rapid City, in cooperation with the South Dakota Department of Environment and Natural Resources, continues to work with the EPA in addressing issues relative to air quality standards in the Rapid City Area.
-The State Department of Environment and Natural Resources is also collecting $PM{2.5}$ data so that an assessment can be made regarding impacts of potential $PM{2.5}$ mandates that the Rapid City Area could be required to meet in the future.
+The State Department of Environment and Natural Resources is also collecting $PM{2.5}$ data so that an assessment can be made to determine whether Rapid City is attaining or not attaining the new $PM{2.5}$ standard.
+This assessment will determine whether future control strategies will be needed.
 The EPA's $PM{2.5}$ standard is currently being litigated.